rommuloifrn/time-management/README.md

 ## Goals

-- [ ] Basic features specified on the UCD working without authentication (User and login)
+- [ ] Basic features specified on the UCD working without authentication/authorization
 - [ ] Login and authentication working
 - [ ] External database (right now using H2)
 - [ ] Integration with Angular frontend